Can basal and squamous cell skin cancer be prevented?

 A word about sun exposure and vitamin D

-To find out more about how to protect yourself and your family from UV rays, see our document called Skin Cancer: Prevention and Early Detection.
+To find out more about how to protect yourself and your family from UV rays, see our document Skin Cancer: Prevention and Early Detection.

 Avoid harmful chemicals